SimonWoodburyForget/mindustry-mods/common/README.md

-# Scripts
+# Common

 This is a mixed module/crate linking python to rust to python, with the help of [pyo3](https://github.com/PyO3/pyo3) and [maturin](https://github.com/PyO3/maturin).

+## Scripts

-To build the project simply execute the following in the current directory:
+To build the Python wheels, simply execute the following in the current directory:

 ```bash
 maturin build